Key highlights

 With WooCommerce, you can sell a variety of products, including physical goods, digital downloads, subscriptions and memberships.
 Its open-source nature provides full control over your data, and it is compatible with most web hosts.

-Bluehost is a preferred partner, that offers affordable WooCommerce hosting plans to help you get started with website building.
-It offers many advanced eCommerce features such as a free domain for the first year, store analytics, secure online payments, sales & promotions builder, AI website builder and much more.
+Bluehost has been officially recommended by WordPress.org since 2005, offering elite WooCommerce hosting plans to help you get started with website building.
+We offer many advanced eCommerce features such as a free domain for the first year, store analytics, secure online payments, sales & promotions builder, AI website builder and much more.

-Alternatively, you can use Bluehost cloud hosting plans.
-Bluehost Cloud is a Managed WordPress platform designed for fast page load times and 100% uptime.
+Alternatively, you can use Bluehost for Agencies plans.
+It is a Managed WordPress platform designed for fast page load times and 100% uptime.
 It offers high scalability to meet both your website’s and your clients’ demands.
 Also, Bluehost does not impose resource limits or penalize you for traffic spikes.

 Who should choose WooCommerce?